A Style Guide for Students Writing Papers and Reports

 Computer people are particularly notorious (others would say clueless) with respect to improper use of unit symbols.
 I regularly see “KB”, “kb”, “Kb” all (intending to) refer to the same thing (1024 bytes), all wrong.
 Specifically:

-There are in fact proper SI prefixes for power-of-two multiples: “Ki”, “Mi”, “Gi”, etc. These are, unfortunately, not widely used yet, but are becoming more popular.
-Use them systematically!
+There are in fact proper SI prefixes for power-of-two multiples: “Ki”, “Mi”, “Gi”, etc. Use them systematically!

 Headings